raphaelmansuy/til/typescript/how-to-mark-all-properties-of-a-type-as-readonly.md

-# How to mark all properties of a type as readonly
+# How to mark all properties of a type as readonly in TypeScript

 ```typescript
 type DeepReadonlyObject<T> = { readonly [K in keyof T]: DeepReadOnly<T[K]> }